awslabs/aws-iot-device-client/README.md

 where `~/` refers to the home directory of the user running the Device Client.
 If you'd like to specify a different location for your configuration file, you can pass the `--config-file <your-path>` flag to the AWS IoT Device Client.

-There are four (4) fields that MUST be passed to the AWS IoT Device Client through some combination of either CLI arguments, JSON configuration, or both:
+There are five (5) fields that MUST be passed to the AWS IoT Device Client through some combination of either CLI arguments, JSON configuration, or both:

 `endpoint`: This is the IoT Core endpoint that your device should connect to.
 This can be found by navigating to the settings